matthewber/docs/versioned_docs/version-V1/faq/general.md

 <details><summary>Does it cost to play Nifty Smashers?</summary><br/>

-Today, you must own a DEGEN NFT to play Nifty Smashers.
-We will soon be launching a rental system, where you can rent a DEGEN NFT for a weekly fee.
+You can play Nifty Smashers by either renting a DEGEN NFT from our [Degen Rentals Marketplace](https://app.niftyleague.com/degen-rentals) for a weekly fee or owning a DEGEN NFT (which can be purchased on [OpenSea](https://opensea.io/collection/niftydegen), [LooksRare](https://looksrare.org/collections/0x986aea67C7d6A15036e18678065eb663Fc5BE883) or Coinbase NFT).

 </details>